MR-Addict/wc-fork-me-on-github/README.md

-# WC Fork me on GitHub
+# WC Fork me on Github

-A web component that displays a "Fork me on GitHub" ribbon.
+A web component that displays a "Fork me on Github" ribbon.

 ## Installation